nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

    ./extras/format_all_c_c++_files.sh [start folder, defaults to '$PWD']

-We use clang-format version 3.6 in the TravisCI.
+We use clang-format version 3.6 in the Travis CI.
 Older versions do not understand all formatting options we defined in ``.clang-format``.
-Version 3.7 has formatting differences to 3.6.
+Newer versions lead to formatting differences to files formatted with version 3.6 even though the same set of rules is used.

 Get ``clang-format``:
 Ubuntu see `here <http://llvm.org/apt/>`_: